-Construction activities will be guided by Hydro One standards and guidelines as well as project-specific documents; these are to be adhered to by all construction personnel including sub-contractors, and their standards and guidelines meet Hydro One's commitment to the environment.
+Construction activities will be guided by Hydro One standards and guidelines as well as project-specific documents; these are to be adhered to by all construction personnel including sub-contractors.
 In addition, a project-specific Environmental Specification document, outlining specific requirements of the project, will be prepared and followed by construction crews during the construction phase of the proposed Project.